 - Discretionary programs fund through a State General Fund appropriation (1987)

 The 1990’s generated significant growth.
 Head Start of Cullman County merged with the Morgan Lawrence Cullman Community Action Agency Head Start program in 1989.
 Winston and Blount County Head Start was added by expansion in 1991.
 Marion, Franklin, and Colbert County Head Start joined the agency as a result of a competitive bidding process.
 In May of 1994, Morgan Lawrence Cullman Community Action Agency changed its name to the Community Action Agency of North Central Alabama, Inc. then to Community Action and Community Development Agency of North Alabama, Inc. in July of 1996.
 Also in 1996, East Coast Migrant Head Start contracted with the Community Action and Community Development Agency of North Alabama to provide Migrant Head Start Services to Blount County migrant families - this contract ended in 2003.
 In 1999, the Partnership produces its first affordable housing complex in Morgan County Alabama.

-2000 to 2010 was another decade of growth.
-The Community Action and Community Development Agency of North Alabama added Early Head Start services in Morgan and Blount County in 2001, and expanded to DeKalb, Cherokee, Jackson, and Marshall Counties in 2010; Alabama Pre-K services were added in Blount, Morgan, and Cullman Counties in 2002.
-In 2004, Weatherization services expanded to Marion and Winston County and to Walker County in 2008.
+From 2001 to 2010, the agency saw another decade of growth and change.
+The Community Action and Community Development Agency of North Alabama added Early Head Start classrooms in Morgan and Blount Counties in 2001, Alabama Pre K classrooms were added in Blount, Morgan and Cullman Counties in 2002.

 Today the Partnership exists to be the premier and preferred non-profit partner in Alabama and works daily to reduce or eliminate the causes and consequences of poverty.
-It does this by producing results in low-income families through a comprehensive portfolio of services and community partnerships.
+We do this by producing results in low-income families through a comprehensive portfolio of services and community partnerships.